OTMOrg/StandApp/README.md

 * Use diff utils in member adapter in home activity
 * Replace firebase real time database with cloud firestore
 * Add a provision to add member if the user is a scrum master
+* Add a provision to +1 the entire team